neul-labs/blogus/CONTRIBUTING.md

 ### Code Contributions

-To contribute code to Logus, please follow these steps:
+To contribute code to Blogus, please follow these steps:

 1. Fork the repository
 2. Create a new branch for your feature or bug fix